 - Oral examination (defense) of the thesis, administered by the student's Honors Committee.

-(The independent research hours are expected to be in excess of the 30 hours required for the Major in Anthropology.)
+(The honors thesis hours are expected to be in excess of the 30 hours required for the Major in Anthropology.)

 Students meeting these requirements receive Honors or High Honors in Anthropology, depending on the quality of their thesis, grades in anthropology courses, and examination results.
 Successful Departmental Honors students will receive a Vanderbilt diploma that records Honors or High Honors in Anthropology.